deeptho/neumodvb/docs/spectrum.md

 To the right of these `matlplotlib` buttons are other buttons:

 * The `minus` button turns on or off baseline removal.
 If you LNB is connected with a long cable, then signal drop a lot towards the end of the frequency bands.
-They are lowest just below 11.7 Ghz and near 12.7GHz.
+They are lowest just below 11.7 GHz and near 12.7 GHz.
   Base line removal subtracts this trend and allows a better view on the spectrum

 * The other buttons allow  you to turn on/off textual annotations on the displayed graphs, or to remove the